snovakovic/wiggle/README.md

   }

   if(screen.is('tablet') && screen.is('desktop-menu')) {
-    console.log('Based on configuration multiple screens can be active at the single time.')
+    console.log('Based on configuration multiple screens can be active.')
   }

   // Multiple instances of wiggle can be created